About me

 In the summer of 2019, I worked for 6 weeks as Teaching and Residential Assistant for the Summer Science Program, where I am alumnus (2014).
 In the Astrophysics camp, students participate in an intensive research project on asteroid orbital determination, organizing their own observations and reducing real telescope data.
 As TA, I helped with late-night observing runs, homework sessions, and answering questions.
 I also lived together with the students, organized fun activites including sports, board games, boba and hiking trips.
 It was an incredibly rewarding experience to see the participants grow both as scientists and human beings.

-During college, I worked as TA for several physics and astronomy classes, including Observational Astrophysics (twice), Intro to Astronomy, and Advanced Intro Physics.
+During college and at Caltech, I worked as TA for several physics and astronomy classes, including Observational Astrophysics (twice), Intro to Astronomy, Advanced Intro Physics, Bayesian Statistics, and High Energy Astrophysics.